Destinations for guided fly fishing trips with Baiocchi’s Troutfitters

 Middle Fork Feather River Fly Fishing

 The Middle Fork Feather River is California’s first adopted Wild & Scenic River and a jewel, with so many hatches to encounter you’re sure to fall in love with it too.
-The last hour of light in late spring and early summer brings trout to the surface for profuse caddis and mayfly hatches.
+Early season brings streamer fishing and your best shot of the larger trout in the watershed.
+Nymphing gets the job done and is the most productive fly fishing technique, but the last hours of light in late spring and early summer brings trout to the surface for profuse caddis and mayfly hatches, and some incredible dry fly fishing

 Truckee River Fly Fishing